-The Internal Revenue Code and the Treasury Regulations oblige related parties to price an intercompany transaction such that its results are consistent with those that would have been realised had unrelated parties engaged in the same transaction - that is, the price charged between related parties must be an arm's-length price.
-To arrive at the arm's-length price, a taxpayer must apply a transfer pricing method; but not just any transfer pricing method.
-Under the best method rule, the taxpayer must select the transfer pricing method that provides the most reliable measure of an arm's-length result.
+The Internal Revenue Code and Treasury Regulations oblige related parties to price an intercompany transaction such that its results are consistent with those that would have been realized had unrelated parties engaged in the same transaction - that is, the price charged between related parties must be an arm's length price.
+To arrive at the arm's length price, a taxpayer must apply a TPM, but not just any TPM.
+Under the Best Method Rule, the taxpayer must select the TPM that provides the most reliable measure of an arm's length result.

-The regulations allow a taxpayer to use whichever method is best in light of the taxpayer's facts and circumstances, and specifically define several transfer pricing methods that should be considered.
-For example, the comparable uncontrolled price (CUP) method for tangible goods, the comparable uncontrolled services price (CUSP) method for services and the comparable uncontrolled transaction (CUT) method for intangibles all determine the arm's-length price by first identifying comparable transactions between unrelated parties and then computing the interquartile range of prices observed in those "uncontrolled" transactions.
-The taxpayer's intercompany transaction price typically must fall within this arm's-length range.
+The Regulations allow a taxpayer to use whichever method is best in light of the taxpayer's facts and circumstances, and they specifically define several TPMs that should be considered.
+For example, the comparable uncontrolled price (CUP) method for tangible goods, the comparable uncontrolled services price (CUSP) method for services, and the comparable uncontrolled transaction (CUT) method for intangibles all determine the arm's length price by first identifying comparable transactions between unrelated parties and then computing the interquartile range of prices observed in those "uncontrolled" transactions.
+The taxpayer's intercompany transaction price typically must fall within this "arm's length range."

 The CUP, CUSP and CUT methods rely on direct observations of market prices.
-In contrast, the comparable profits (CP) method arrives at the arm's-length price indirectly.
-To apply the CP method, a taxpayer must choose one of the two parties to its intercompany transaction to serve as the tested party.
-The CP method first determines the tested party's arm's-length profitability on the basis of the profitability of comparable uncontrolled taxpayers and then uses that profitability measure to demonstrate that the prices charged are arm's length.
+In contrast, the comparable profits method (CPM) arrives at the arm's length price indirectly.
+To apply the CPM, a taxpayer must choose one of the two parties to its intercompany transaction to serve as the tested party.
+The CPM first determines the tested party's arm's length profitability on the basis of the profitability of comparable uncontrolled taxpayers, and then uses that profitability measure to demonstrate that the prices charged are arm's length.